Friends of Duncan Library's Giving Dashboard

 The overall design was based on conventions of existing dashboards that I looked at during the competitive analysis stage.

-I also designed mobile versions of the dashboard.
+Designing a mobile version of the dashboard was also crucial because so many of the users would be accessing it on their phones.
 I focused on adapting essential functions to a smaller screen by thinking about how users would use the website on the go.

 Prototypes & Testing